jdcantrell/goodrobot.net/_posts/2011-05-07-goodrobot-badhuman.markdown

 * Three
 * Four

-1. Apples
+1. js objects made dead simple
-2. Bananas
+2. sf vs kc
-3. Cucumbers
-4. Dates
+3. how not to treat employees
+4. what I'm doing to rise above
+5. 5 coding project ideas

 Here is some code: